vladucu/dotfiles/README.md

 ## Usage

-First, download and install the [1Password](https://1password.com/product/mac) password manager.
+First, download and install manually the [1Password](https://1password.com/product/mac) password manager.

 > 1Password version 8 is required since it features an SSH agent, which stores the GitHub SSH key.